csiro-robotics/3es-core/readme.md

 ## 3rd Eye Scene Client

-Source code for the 3rd Eye Scene client viewer application is available on [GitHub](https://github.com/data61/3rdEyeScene)
+Source code for the 3rd Eye Scene C++ client viewer application is available as part of the 3es-core repo.
+The older C# viewer is also available on [GitHub](https://github.com/data61/3rdEyeScene)

 ## Integrating 3rd Eye Scene Server Code